Per-Morten/2015_graphics_exam/README.md

 ### Explanation of texture lookup and height scaling ###
 Here you must explain how you dealt with texture lookup and scaling of the vertex height.

+### Describe the problem in this task which Mip-mapping would be solve ###
+You need to describe the problem related to textures in this block world which mip-mapping of the texture would solve.

 ## Exam Details ##